notes

 The command codex-fork forks a previous session by running codex fork.
 Like codex-resume, it only prompts for an instance name when other instances exist, and accepts a prefix argument for --last.

 The command codex-new-instance creates a new Codex instance and always prompts for an instance name, even if no other instances are running.
-This is useful when you want to name your instance from the start.
+This is useful when you want to name your instance from the start, or when codex would otherwise reuse the sole running instance for the directory.
 It accepts the same prefix argument conventions as codex.

 The command codex-kill kills the Codex instance associated with the current directory.
 If multiple instances are running for the directory, you are prompted to select one.
 If codex-confirm-kill is non-nil (the default), confirmation is required.